fieldOfView/pyZUtilities/README.md

 positional arguments:
   {boolean,int,float,vec2f,vec3f,vec4f,string}
-                        the type of ports to use for input and output N                     the number of input-ports to add
+                        the type of ports to use for input and output N                     the number of output-ports to add

 optional arguments:
   -h, --help            show this help message and exit